cjohansson/Aomebo-Framework/README.md

 # Aomebo Framework

-Aomebo Framework (AF) is a **open-source object-oriented (OO) PHP MVC framework**.
+Aomebo Framework (AF) is a **open-source (OS) object-oriented (OO) PHP MVC (Model-View-Controller) framework**.

-The framework is built to be compatible with all types of applications (even shell applications) and is fully scaleable.
+The framework is built to be compatible with all types of applications (even shell applications) and is fully scalable.
 Only loads the stuff **you need** for your project and tries to place as few limits as possible on the developer.

 The framework is built with time-, space- and memory-complexity in mind which makes it memory-efficient, CPU-efficient, storage-efficient and fast.

 With optional features such as:

 * Built-in concurrency-support, supports communication between requests, limit concurrent requests and load-queues (optional)
 * Advanced and easy-to-use trigger and filter system (Like Wordpress) (optional)
 * Internationalization and localization with adapters and supports multiple simulatenous text-domains (Gettext adapter like Wordpress for .mo and .po files and PHP) (optional)
 * Multiple template adapters (Smarty 3, Twig, PHP) (optional)